 What?
 Won’t sublimation work on dark shirts?
 Have you ever heard this myth?
 Well!
 To be honest, Sublimation printing on dark fabric is tricky.
-Because sublimation printing doesn’t show up well on dark shirts, to sublimate dark shirts properly, we must use an under base, which is quite tiring.
+Because sublimation printing doesn’t show up well on dark shirts as to sublimate dark shirts properly, we must use an under the base, which is quite tiring.
 On the other hand, experts have discovered a fantastic approach to sublimate on dark shirts without using an under-base.

 How to do Sublimation on Dark T-Shirts?

 In this post, you’ll find ways to sublimate a dark shirt using White glitter HTV, B-flex Flock, and Bleach.

 Except for the difference in ink and the use of white glitter HTV, Sublimation on dark shirts is very similar to sublimation on cotton t-shirts.
 Instead of sublimation vinyl directly on the shirt, you use either a sublimation vinyl like EasySubli or glitter white heat transfer vinyl.

 Both white glitter HTV and EasySubli printed HTV are white and include polyester, two sublimation requirements.
 Smooth HTV will not function, but Glitter HTV is required because the glitter particles contain polyester.
 It’s also good to use polymer-coated fabric or a T-shirt with at least 50% polyester content.